develephant/coronium-core-docs/docs-src/docs/server-api/mongo.md

 # Overview

-The __DB__ module provides simple access to a document style (schema-less) datastore.

 !!! note
-    While the __DB__ module uses Mongo, it is a simple abstraction layer providing basic functionality.
-It is not a full Mongo client.
+    The Mongo module is an abstraction layer providing only specific functionality.
+It is not a full MongoDB client.
 For complex query needs it is recommended that you use the __[MySQL](server-api/mysql/)__ module.

 # Database